UNCOMMON CLAY: OHIO ART POTTERY FROM THE PAIGE PALMER COLLECTION

 Broadbent Gallery | Jean L. Druesedow, Director

-The beautiful realm of Ohio art pottery is explored in a new year-long exhibition appearing October 25, 2000 through October 28, 2001 at the Kent State University Museum titled Uncommon Clay: Ohio Art Pottery from the Paige Palmer Collection.
+The beautiful realm of Ohio art pottery is explored in a new yearlong exhibition appearing Oct.
+25, 2000 through Oct.
+28, 2001 at the Kent State University Museum titled Uncommon Clay: Ohio Art Pottery from the Paige Palmer Collection.

 The exhibition features more than 130 pieces of pottery made by the Roseville, Weller, Rookwood, and McCoy ceramics companies in the Zanesville and Cincinnati area from the 1860s until the 1960s when the companies all had closed.
 It also features several pieces made by Canton ceramicist, Charles Clewell.
 The show is being presented with the support of the Ohio Arts Council and 89.7 WKSU.

 The Paige Palmer Collection, which she donated to the Kent State University Museum in January 2000, enhances the museum's holdings in decorative arts and provides valuable study for the School of Art, Department of History, interior design, crafts and ceramics.
 Ms. Palmer, a pioneer of televised exercise shows and international journalist, has just been selected for induction into the Ohio Women's Hall of Fame.
 An avid collector of world art, she became interested in collecting Ohio art pottery in the early 1950s while interviewing art and antique dealers on her weekly show.
 As a result, her collection includes rare and unusual examples of the pottery, now highly sought after on such auction sites as e-Bay.